gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 falling out of trees."

 "I know," Erileine said.
 The knife was very sharp.
 She would barely feel it.
-It was the idea...
-She took a deep breath and pressed the edge against her forearm, then slumped.
+It was the idea…  She took a deep breath and pressed the edge against her forearm, then slumped.
 "I don't think I can.
 I'm sorry."